Best Value BSW Colleges 2026

 Completion Rate

-After financial aid, the average student pays just $4,068 per year, making this one of the most affordable BSW programs in the nation.
-The school provides $5,312 in average aid, putting it in a reasonable range for BSW programs.
-Only 6.0% of students take out loans, suggesting most can manage costs without heavy borrowing.
+The net price of $11,423 is moderate.
+Combined with financial aid, the total cost stays manageable.
+The school provides $6,007 in average aid, putting it in a reasonable range for BSW programs.
+Only 2.0% of students take out loans, suggesting most can manage costs without heavy borrowing.